open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

 In the `randomness` field, we provide some options to make the experiment as reproducible as possible.

-By default, we won't speicfy seed in the config file, and in every experiment, the program will generate a random seed.
+By default, we won't specify seed in the config file, and in every experiment, the program will generate a random seed.

 **Default settings:**